pbloem/gestalt.ink/vae.md

 In short, this probability ditribution doesn't look like a smooth landscape with a handfull of distinct peaks, it's more like a rough mountainous landscape with long ridges of high probability.

 To model this kind of landscape, we need the powe of the neural network to help us describe the exact shape of the probability distribution.
-A simple way of achieving this is to start with a simple, unimodal distribution
+A simple way of achieving this is to start with a simple, unimodal distribution, like the standard multivariate normal distribution $N({\mathbf 0}, {\mathbf I})$, and _let the network transform it_.

+Since we're only interested in sampling from our distribution, the process is very simple.
+We sample a vector $\z$ from $N({\mathbf 0}, {\mathbf I})$ and we feed it to a neural network $f$, observing the output: $\y = f(\z)$.
+This is a random process, so we can think of it as _sampling_ from some probability distribution.

 ## Step 2: The "encoder"